-Healing begins when people gently explore the feelings and memories and process the memories in a healthy way.
+Healing begins when people gently explore the feelings and memories and process these experiences in a healthy, compassionate way.
 Some people process memories quickly and others need significant time to do this.
 Patience, coping skills, and gentle curiosity are very important.

 Trauma therapy is a step-by-step process.
 First, it is important for the therapeutic relationship to feel safe, supportive, and confidential.
 Second, it becomes essential to find new soothing coping tools such as a healthy combination of relaxation, visualization, meditation, self-talk, social support, exercise, and recreation.
 Once a person has the skills necessary to calm and comfort themselves, they can begin to uncover and explore difficult memories.

 EMDR (Eye-Movement Desensitization Reprocessing) is one therapeutic technique found in research studies to improve symptoms of trauma.
-EMDR allows the brain to 'reprocess' traumatic events in a healthier way by reducing reactivity.
-Other tools can help the body system to cope with trauma such as tapping on acupuncture points (or energy meridians).
-This is a more alternative approach that, in conjunction with other tools, can prove beneficial.
+EMDR allows the brain to reprocess traumatic events in a healthier way by reducing reactivity.
+Other tools can help the body system to cope with trauma such as tapping on acupuncture points (or chi meridians).
+This is an alternative approach that, in conjunction with other tools, can prove beneficial.

-Meditation and visualization are other tools help individuals gently sit with their feelings and cultivate an inner experience of compassion and comfort.
+Meditation and visualization are other tools that help individuals gently sit with their feelings and cultivate an inner experience of awareness, acceptance, and compassion.

-In sum, working through trauma can greatly improve one's self worth, outlook on life, and relationships!
-People can feel peace and serenity about past events and move forward in a new, confident, calm state of mind.
+In sum, working through trauma can greatly improve one’s self worth, outlook on life, and relationships!
+You too can cultivate a new lightness of being and new confidence in yourself!

 Forgiving does not erase the bitter past.